Yuzu koshō: Popularity

 Originally yuzu koshō was made by families, but mass-produced versions showed up on the market.
 It grew in popularity after being offered as a souvenir in the hot spring town of Yufuin Onsen.
 It grew even more in popularity when Fundokin (フンドーキン), a major producer of shoyu and miso in Kyushu, began making yuzu koshō.
 Recently it has become available in supermarkets in the Kanto region.
 In recent years, major producers like House Foods, S & B Foods, McCormick & Company, and Lion have started selling it.
 A version of yuzu koshō in a tube has appeared on the market.
 Tankan koshō is a similar product using the more orange-like citrus tankan.

 Use

-Originally yuzu koshō was used in nabemono, but it is now also found as a condiment for tsukune, udon, miso, sashimi, tempura, and yakitori.
-Further, since becoming available all throughout Japan, it is being used in various ways such as on spaghetti, salads, tonkatsu, ramen, and shumai.
+Originally, yuzu koshō was used in nabemono, but it is now also found as a condiment for tsukune, udon, miso, sashimi, tempura, and yakitori.
+Since becoming generally available throughout Japan, it is also used in spaghetti, salads, tonkatsu, ramen, and shumai.

 Large-scale manufacturers have also started using the flavoring in their products.
 Calbee makes snack foods such as potato chips that are flavored as yuzu koshō, but they are found in only certain locations.
 Ezaki Glico makes Pretz with the flavoring, and Meiji makes a curly corn chip that is sold only in Kyushu.
 Kameda makes fried mochi chips and senbei as well.
 However, as snacks must not have any moisture in them, the flavoring is created by combining yuzu powder and chili powder, and real yuzu koshō is not used.
 In Kyushu, Kit Kats with yuzu koshō flavor are sold.